olcf/olcf-user-docs/software/viz_tools/visit.rst

 -  Once you have made your changes, press the "Apply" button, and then save the settings (Options/Save Settings).

 Each host can have several launch profiles.
-A launch profile specifies VisIt can be run on a given host computer.
+A launch profile specifies how VisIt runs on a given host computer.
 To make changes to a host's launch profile, do the following:

 -  Go to "Options→Host Profiles".